Mac vs Windows – PC is the right choice for studio

 Summer NAMM 2017 ended a few weeks ago and Slick Audio took a few minutes to review notes and, what we discovered is that there are still some questions regarding recording audio on PCs.
 Many people we talked to were eager to discuss how they can move from Mac to PC or start recording digitally for the first time.
 For the Mac users, they overwhelming statements that the move is long overdue.
 The Mac’s they have are aging and just don’t fit their needs today.
 Issues ranging from lack of replacement parts to difficulty adding expansion.
 This has left many questioning if it’s time to give PC a try?
 We agree it’s time to change.

-Creation of audio, for recording industry, commercial advertising, worship services, or even game audio had been dominated by Apple with Mac Pro computers for quite sometime.
+Creation of audio, for the recording industry, commercial advertising, worship services, or even game audio had been dominated by Apple with Mac Pro computers for quite some time.
 Coupled with the use of off the shelf PC’s not designed to record audio, gave PC’s a bad name.

 Check out more on our blog